sriharib128/EfficientASR/README.md

-# PARSpeech - ASR Training and Inference Pipeline
+# PARSpeech

 ## 📌 Overview

-PARSPeech, an open-source model that leverages unlabeled data to enhance ASR performance for Persian, Arabic, and Urdu.
-We develop a scalable pipeline to collect, process, and filter unlabelled speech, resulting in a 3,000-hour multilingual corpus.
-Using this dataset, we pre-train a multilingual acoustic model following a continuous pretraining approach to leverage its existing knowledge.
-Given the complex orthography of Perso-Arabic languages, we further propose the use of sentencepiece based tokenization for vocabulary construction.
-Fine-tuning this pre-trained model even on limited labelled data yields performance comparable to state-of-the-art (SOTA) large models(>1B) while using only a small model(300M).
-This highlights the efficiency of our approach in achieving SOTA with significantly lower computational requirements
+Automatic Speech Recognition (ASR) for Perso-Arabic languages is challenging due to limited labeled data and complex orthography.
+While existing state-of-the-art(SOTA) models achieve impressive results, they are computationally intensive and require extensive labeled datasets, limiting their applicability to low-resource languages.
+To address these challenges, we present PARSpeech, an efficient approach that uses a scalable pipeline to collect unlabeled data, creating a 3,000-hour multilingual corpus.
+Our methodology combines continuous pretraining with SentencePiece-based tokenization tailored for Perso-Arabic scripts.
+Despite using only 300M parameters—a mere 20\% of the size of current SOTA models (1.5B+ parameters)—PARSpeech achieves competitive performance while requiring significantly less labeled data for fine-tuning.
+These results demonstrate the effectiveness of targeted pretraining for developing efficient, high-performance ASR for low-resource languages.

 ## 🏗 Folder Structure
 ```